Viima-R/ParkkiRadio/Code/publisher/instructions.md

 - Now you are ready with everything and can just put the publisher running:
 command line: **source /opt/tpms_publisher/venv/bin/activate**
 from publisher/scripts/: **python3 tpms_publisher.py**

+- Remember to put the tpms_subscriber on in the wanted database server.